Written by Stephanie Grunewald, PhD

 The debate has raged on for centuries:

+Is self-care selfish?
 Is taking care of yourself critical or conceited?

 Take the case of Tanya as an example.
 Tanya is a mother of three who eats before her children to ensure she is calm, patient, and present when it comes time to feed her children.
 She sought out counseling due to feeling depressed and ashamed because her “mommy friends” tell her that she is selfish and a poor parent; her family must always come first.
 But is self-care selfish, or something that comes at the cost of her family coming first?

 The advice of Tanya’s friends is contrary to the basic instructions provided during every airplane safety lecture: If you are traveling with a child or someone who requires assistance, secure your mask on first, and then assist the other person*.